The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 a) The competitor will keep all of their Drivers Championship points.

 b) The competitor’s points scored in the Teams Championship will remain with the team they were representing at the time, if that team is still participating.
-Otherwise their points may be transferred at the discretion of the league organiser.
+Otherwise their points may be transferred to their new team, at the discretion of the league organiser.

 b) Any competitor who retires from a race deliberately and does so when it is not necessary will not be classified.